catmaid/CATMAID/API_CHANGELOG.md

   result.
 The `src` parameter can be 'postgis2d' and 'postgis3d', with the former being the default spatial query type.
 The `volume_id` parameter can optionally be used to return the skeletons in the bounding box of a specific volume, alternative to explicit bounding box.
+Optionally, the `skeleton_ids` parameter can provide a list of skeletons to test for intersections.
+Without it, all skeletons in the project are considered.

 - `GET /{project_id}/skeletons/{skeleton_id}/review`:
   The user ID of each node is now returned as well.